American Civil War Museum

 The American Civil War Museum is a multi-site museum in the Greater Richmond Region of central Virginia, dedicated to the history of the American Civil War.
-The museum operates three sites: The White House of the Confederacy, American Civil War Museum at Historic Tredegar in Richmond, and American Civil War Museum at Appomattox.
+The museum operates three sites: The White House of the Confederacy, the American Civil War Museum at Historic Tredegar in Richmond, and the American Civil War Museum at Appomattox.
 It maintains a comprehensive collection of artifacts, manuscripts, Confederate books and pamphlets, and photographs.

 In November 2013, the Museum of the Confederacy and the American Civil War Center at Tredegar merged, creating the American Civil War Museum.
 Its current name was announced in January 2014.

 The Museum of the Confederacy

 The Museum of the Confederacy was founded in 1894.
 It is located in the house that served as the White House of the Confederacy, two blocks north of the Virginia State Capitol, which the Ladies Hollywood Memorial Association saved from destruction.
 It opened as the Confederate Museum and White House of the Confederacy on February 22, 1896, the anniversary of Jefferson Davis's inauguration.
 The house was named a National Historic Landmark in 1963 and Virginia Historic Landmark in 1966.
 A new building next door was built in 1976 for the expanding collection (and a 12-year restoration of the building began).
 In 2006, museum officials announced that neither the museum nor the building would be moved.
 In 2017, the location became a part of the American Civil War Museum.
 It maintains a collection of flags, weapons, documents, and personal effects related to the Confederacy, and offers tours of the home restored to its 1861–65 appearance.